silnrsi/font-padauk/documentation/source/about.md

 ## Future plans

-The project will be renamed and a range of weights will be provided (Light to Bold).
-The regular and bold weights of the new project will be close to (maybe the same) as the regular and bold weights of Padauk Book.

 Please send us your requests using the [form on the font website](https://software.sil.org/padauk/about/contact/).
 If you are interested in helping us make the fonts better see the [Developer](developer.md) page.

 ## Announcement list